ylok/md-tutorials/README.md

-# mdmm-tutorials
+# md-tutorials

 Hi all,

-I'll be adding more files here in the future.
-Right now, head on over to the wiki to get started on running your own molecular dynamics simulation.
+Head on over to the wiki to get started on running your own molecular dynamics simulation.

-ylok ylok,
--Quinton
+Thanks for stopping by. -Ylok